-- a.
-Health and Dental Insurance This initiative funds County employer contributions for health and dental insurance increases required to maintain the stability of the County's self-insurance fund.
-The expenditure increase supports the County's employer insurance contributions.
-The health insurance amount is due to either a 7.6% or 3.7% increase (depending on the employee choice of health care provider).
-The increase for dental insurance in FY26 is 5.4%. - The Five-Year Plan contains annual increases to insurance rates in FY27-30.
-The total general fund cost for the County's employer contribution for health and dental insurance is \$74,359,409 in FY26-30. - b.
-Retiree Health Credit County employees are not provided health insurance coverage upon retirement.
+The Five-Year Plan contains annual increases to insurance rates in FY27-30.
+The total general fund cost for the County's employer contribution for health and dental insurance is \$74,359,409 in FY26-30.

+b.
+Retiree Health Credit - County employees are not provided health insurance coverage upon retirement.
 The County Retiree Health Credit program is available to employees upon separation and retirement from County service.
-Retiree with a minimum of 15 years of County service receive \$6.50 per month for each year of service, up to a maximum of \$195 per month for 30 years of County service.
-When the \$45 maximum per month currently offered as part of the State VRS is added, the maximum for 30 years of County service increases to \$240 per month.
+Retirees with a minimum of 15 years of County service receive \$6.50 per month for each year of service, up to a maximum of \$195 per month for 30 years of County service.
+When the \$45 maximum per month currently offered as part of the State Virginia Retirement System (VRS) is added, the maximum for 30 years of County service increases to \$240 per month.